bjascob/amrlib/docs/models.md

 The model is trained on data with and without the tags and will create sentences with or without tense information added.

-Note that that model limit is 512 tokens (not string characters) and roughly 2.5% of the LDC2020T02 graphs need to be clipped.
+Note that that model limit is 512 tokens (not string characters) and roughly 5% of the tagged graphs and 2.5% of the original LDC2020T02 graphs are clipped.
+Clipped graphs are removed during testing and not included in the scores.
+If clipped graphs are included, scores drop 1-2 BLEU points.

 Additional inference parameters: